What Is Hyperautomation? How Smart Enterprises Turn Data Into Decisions

 The banking giant implemented hyperautomation across multiple functions:

-- Contract Intelligence (COiN) uses AI to review 12,000 commercial credit agreements annually—work that previously required 360,000 hours of lawyer time
+- Contract Intelligence (COiN) — AI reviews 12,000 commercial credit agreements annually (previously requiring 360,000 hours of lawyer time)

-- Fraud detection systems analyze millions of transactions in real-time, identifying suspicious patterns with 95% accuracy
+- Fraud detection systems — Analyze millions of transactions in real-time with 95% accuracy

 Siemens implemented hyperautomation to manage its complex global supply chain: